Game Notes vs. Albuquerque

 Notes:

-North Dakota Pride: Another note on Andy Young, he was born in West Fargo, North Dakota.
-Just 17 Major League players in history according to Baseball Almanac have played in the big leagues from "The Peace Garden State," most notably Darin Erstad and Travis Hafner.
-Just one active player in the Major Leagues is from North Dakota, San Diego Padres' LHP Matt Strahm.
+Welcome Back, Kev: According to Nick Piecoro of the Arizona Republic, the Arizona Diamondbacks have optioned infielder Kevin Cron to Triple-A Reno.
+Cron had success in his first stint in the big leagues launching four home runs and driving in 11 RBIs in 47 at-bats for the D-backs.
+The TCU alum leads the Aces in dingers (21) and RBIs (62) and is batting .339 on the season.
+He played in 44 games with Reno this year before being called up to Arizona.

-Keep on Homering: The Aces added three more home runs last night giving them 124 home runs on the season, good for third in the Pacific Coast League (El Paso, 157, Round Rock, 128).
-Their franchise record for home runs on the season came in 2011 when they had 178 dingers on the year.
-They had 164 home runs in 2018.
+The Ship is Sailing: Aces righty Braden Shipley threw his third straight quality start of the season last night going 6.1 innings while surrendering one earned run against Albuquerque.
+He leads the team in quality starts this season with three, the team has eight overall.
+Historically, Shipley has been successful against the Isotopes compiling a 3-1 record with a 3.52 ERA over 53.2 innings of work since 2016.
+Shipley also had two hits at the dish last night, the third time the former college shortstop has done so in his Aces career.

-Hampson Watch: Reno High School graduate and Albuquerque Isotopes' infielder Garrett Hampson reminded the Biggest Little City of his baseball ability a night ago going 2-for-4 at the plate with a double and run scored while playing a solid shortstop in the process.
-Hampson, who was drafted in the third round in 2016 out of Long Beach State has played 33 games this season in the Major Leagues with the Colorado Rockies.
+Reno on Reno Crime: Reno High School graduate and Albuquerque Isotopes' infielder Garrett Hampson went 2-for-4 last night with a double.
+He is now 4-for-8 in the series with two doubles and an RBI.
+In six games against the Aces this season, Hampson is batting .370 with four doubles, two RBIs, and five runs scored.
+He was drafted in the third round in 2016 out of Long Beach State and has played 33 games this season in the Major Leagues with the Colorado Rockies.
 He earned his first big league hit on July 21, 2018 for the Rockies with a double against the Arizona Diamondbacks at Chase Field.

 • Discuss this story on the Pacific Coast League message board...